Flare Skate Blades are approved by both the NHL and IIHF for use.

 Flare Blades wear extraordinarily well.
 We use only the best steel, Sandvik™, imported from Sweden, and hardness-test each and every one of our blades before they are packaged.

 No special equipment is required.
 However, a hollow adjustment is required to adjust for the flare.
 In order to ensure your flared edges are level, use a Flare Square, a modified quick square, designed to fit our Blades, as well as traditional 3mm blades.

 Be sure to hold the honing stone parallel (flat) to the flared (angled) part of the blade only.
 Running it flush across the whole blade will dull your edges.

 To hone DLC-Coated Blades, use a leather shammy or a clay stone.

 Flare Blades can be sharpened on the Sparx® machine.
 To order your Sparx® grinding ring for Flare Blades, please visit their website.
 Click the "Select Your Grinding Ring" drop-down menu and select the appropriate hollow.
 For example, if you use a 5/8" hollow on standard skate blades, that is a 1 1/8" hollow on Flare Blades, so you would order the 1 1/8" grinding ring.

 Flare Skate Blades fit a number of skate blade holders from the most popular hockey skates on the market:

-As Flare Skate Blades are designed to fit in hockey's most popular holders, the profile is the same as a traditional CCM®, Bauer®, or Graf® set of steel.
+As Flare Skate Blades are designed to fit in hockey's most popular holders, the profile is the same as the manufacturer's stock CCM®, Bauer®, or Graf® steel.

 As with traditional blades, we recommend wiping your Flare Skate Blades clean after each use and checking them for nicks or stripped / rolled edges to determine if sharpening is required, and then allowing them to air dry, covers removed.

 Because the angle of the Flare Skate Blade increases the width of the blades where the steel meets the ice, a hollow adjustment is required.